bitsofcotton/bitsofcotton/README-shadow.md

 because of wrong fingerprint on SSL certificate.
 I don't have any of twitter account since then.
 I either don't have facebook account since before github registration.

+Either, I and things concerned with this accounts doesn't have ANY money transaction, whatever anyone says.

 sites.google.com has something buggy on javascript nor someone mitms on line.
 So we have to delete sites.google.com/view/bitsofcotton site.
 (Text cursor bug.)
 And they are archived into web drives because of no response from anyone .